-SNMP management
+Managing SNMP

 The Simple Network Management Protocol (SNMP) is a standard protocol for exchanging network management information, and is a part of the Transmission Control Protocol/Internet Protocol (TCP/IP) protocol suite.
-SNMP provides a tool for network administrators to manage and monitor network-attached devices, such as protection systems, for conditions that warrant administrator attention.
+SNMP provides a tool for network administrators to manage and monitor network-attached devices, such as DD systems, for conditions that warrant administrator attention.

-To monitor systems using SNMP, you will need to install the DD OS MIB in your SNMP Management system.
-DD OS also supports the standard MIB-II so you can also query MIB-II statistics for general data such as network statistics.
-For full coverage of available data you should utilize both the DD OS MIB and the standard MIB-II MIB.
+To monitor systems using SNMP, install the DD OS MIB in your SNMP Management system.
+DD OS also supports the standard MIB-II so you can query MIB-II statistics for general data such as network statistics.
+For full coverage of available data, use both the DD OS MIB and the standard MIB-II.

 The DD OS system SNMP agent accepts queries for system-specific information from management systems using SNMP v1, v2c, and v3.
-SNMP V3 provides a greater degree of security than v2c and v1 by replacing cleartext community strings (used for authentication) with user-based authentication using either MD5 or SHA1.
-Also, SNMP v3 user authentication packets can be encrypted and their integrity verified with either DES or AES.
+SNMP V3 provides a greater degree of security than v2c and v1 by replacing cleartext community strings (used for authentication) with user-based authentication using either MD5, SHA1, or SHA256.
+SNMP v3 user authentication packets can be encrypted and their integrity verified with either DES or AES.

-Protection systems can send SNMP traps (which are alert messages) using SNMP v2c and SNMP v3.
+DD systems can send SNMP traps (which are alert messages) using SNMP v2c and SNMP v3.
 Because SNMP v1 traps are not supported, if possible, use SNMP v2c or v3.